 Freeze 20: 1988 Before & After

 Catalogue essay to accompany exhibition of work selected from the Lodeveans Collection at the Hospital Club, members' club with visual arts programme Covent Garden July 2008.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.